noahgrant/resourcerer/README.md

 ### params

 The `params` option is passed directly to the [sync method](/docs/model.md#sync) and sent either as stringified query params (GET requests) or as a body (POST/PUT).
-Its properties are also referenced when generating a cache key if they are listed in a model's static `cacheFields` property (See the [cache key section](#declarative-cache-keys) for more).
+Its properties are also referenced when generating a cache key if they are listed in a model's static `dependencies` property (See the [cache key section](#declarative-cache-keys) for more).
 Let's imagine that we have a lot of users and a lot of todos per user.
 So many that we only want to fetch the todos over a time range selected from a dropdown, sorted by a field also selected by a dropdown.
 These are query parameters we'd want to pass in our `params` property:

 ```js
   @withResources((ResourceKeys, props) => {